bbc/gel/README.md

 - `npm run build`

 ## Test
 We use Cypress with a Cucumber pre-processor to run the feature files found in [cypress/integrations](cypress/integrations).
-Step definitions for each feature file exist under `cypress/integrations/feature-file-name`.
+Step definitions for feature files can be found in `cypress/integrations/<feature-file-name>`.

 To run the test suite in headless mode, run...

 - `npm test`

-Or to run tests in the GUI, run...
+Or to run them in the GUI...

 - `npm run cypress:open`